 When it comes to the requirements of entry-level data scientist job description, one of the main ones would be to possess adequate, relevant education.
 Proper education is very important since most potential employers aren’t even going to look your way if they see that you haven’t finished any specific studies relating to data science.

 As time goes by, more and more people turn towards online learning alternatives instead of taking the traditional route of enrolling in a college or university.
 While that’s all fine and dandy with some specialties out there, data science jobs are a bit of a different story – in this field, most employers still require employees to have specific qualifications acquired in proper, established learning institutions.
 This is mostly because data science is a very complex and multi-layered area of study, and requires a lot of different approaches.
 But that doesn’t mean that you can’t learn from online courses on the side.
 And if your official studies are eating up all of your finances, you can apply for a data science scholarship for online classes.

-Other than that, if you’re looking for a beginner data scientist job, you will find that most of these job descriptions mention motivation, passion, hard work and a wish to further your knowledge as some of the main requirements for the job.
+Other than education, if you’re looking for a beginner data scientist job, you will find that most of these job descriptions mention motivation, passion, hard work and a wish to further your knowledge as some of the main requirements for the job.
 This isn’t just empty talk!
 Although these features can be assigned to most jobs out there, things like hard work and logical thinking are essential in the field of data science.

 Career Path Options